-Coming up, he is preparing to work on the feature films, Verräter, Sin Verité, and The Luminary, along with the short film, Spell Claire.
+Coming up, he is preparing to work on the feature films Dead Good, Sin Verité, and the TV movie, Verräter.

-Mr. Edwards is the composer for the web series’ Trep Life (Inc. Magazine) and Dorkumentary TV, and his work has been heard on television and in theatres across the country in the trailers for Bride Flight, Peabody & Sherman, and Promised Land, as well as in many national commercials.
+Mr. Edwards is the composer for the web series Trep Life (Inc. Magazine), Dorkumentary TV, and the newly-released comedy series, The Open Mic.
+His work has been heard on television and in theatres across the country in the trailers for Bride Flight, Peabody & Sherman, and Promised Land, as well as in many national commercials.
 Drew created the music and sound design for the original audio dramas, Doctor Who: The Companion Chronicles – The Wanderer (Big Finish Productions/BBC), and Graceless II (Big Finish).
 Additionally, he has contributed music and sound for the General Admission and Nerdette podcasts, as well as the Curious City broadcast, for WBEZ radio.

 From 2008-2012, he was the Composer-in-Residence for Chicago Tap Theatre.
 In collaboration with the company – and award-winning Artistic Director Mark Yonally – he wrote the music for three full-length “Tap Opera” story shows: Little Dead Riding Hood (2009), Eyes Without A Face (2012), and Love Taps (2010), which was remounted in 2014.
 He also provided original music and sound design for The Hourglass and The Poisoned Pen (2008) and Changes (2011), in addition to several original pieces for holiday and concert performances.
 In his last year with CTT, he established and music directed their first live touring ensemble, performing regularly with them across the country.
 Drew recently completed his first collaboration with tap-dancer Martin Bronson, and has worked with choreographers Richard Ashworth, Kendra Jorstad, and Lin Shook Schalek.